0xebfehat/ShadowPadAnalysisTools/code-scattering/README.md

 ## Step
 Note) The following steps patch the binary and I recommend to apply patches to the input file (Apply patches to input file...) and recreate the idb file in each step.
 I saw that the patched bytes were not reflected when I patched consecutively in one idb file.
-This analysis approach uses Emulaiton, Unicorn Engine [Unicorn Engine](https://www.unicorn-engine.org/)
+This analysis approach uses Emulaiton, [Unicorn Engine](https://www.unicorn-engine.org/)

 1. Deobfuscate Code Scattering  (01_deobScatter.py)
 Find the address of jump function which obfuscates control flow.
 It is 0x100025C2 in this case.
 Set the address in the 01_deobScatter.py.
 This scripts calculates the target address and changes jmp opcodes.